benvacha/mrkdwn/README.md

 ```

 ### Block Pre and Code
 Pairs of three backticks, alone on lines, will be translated as block pre.
-Pairs of three backticks, with text on the line, will be translated as block pre code.
+Pairs of three backticks, with text on the first line, will be translated as block pre code.
 All special characters within a block are escaped to their ascii represenation.
 Reference syntax inside block code will not be translated as reference syntax.
 The absence of a syntax will translate the block without a code tag.
 The syntax does not need to be a valid syntax name to translate with the code tag.
 ##### mrkdwn
 ```
 '''